varigence/docs/bimlflex/metadata-databases/bimlcatalog-database.md

 ## Deploying the BimlCatalog Database

-The database is created through the `Setup BimlFlex` menu option in the BimlFlex Ribbon UI in BimlStudio.
-See this guide for information regarding how to [setup the BimlFlex metadata database](../setup/metadata-database-install.md).
+The database is created through the BimlFlex installer or through the `Setup BimlFlex` menu option in the BimlFlex Ribbon UI in BimlStudio.

+* See the Installation Guide: [](xref:bimlflex-installing-bimlflex) for deploying the database
+* See this guide for information regarding how to deploy after installation: [](xref:bimlflex-metadata-database-installation)

 ## Parameter values

 BimlCatalog allows for tracking of a variety of parameter values.
-These can be paramaters that are used in packages, pipelines, SSIS projects, and more.
-This provides the user with a central location to handle paramater values.
+These can be parameters that are used in packages, pipelines, SSIS projects, and more.
+This provides the user with a central location to handle parameter values.

 ## Orchestration